Kentucky vs. Kansas State Predictions & Picks - NCAA Tournament Second Round

 Kentucky Performance Insights

-- The Kentucky Wildcats' +233 scoring differential (outscoring opponents by seven points per game) is a result of scoring 74.6 points per game (110th in college basketball) while allowing 67.6 per contest (103rd in college basketball).
+- The Kentucky Wildcats outscore opponents by seven points per game (scoring 74.6 points per game to rank 110th in college basketball while giving up 67.6 per outing to rank 103rd in college basketball) and have a +233 scoring differential overall.

-- Kentucky records 36.5 rebounds per game (ninth in college basketball) while allowing 26.9 per outing to its opponents.
-It outrebounds opponents by 9.6 boards per game.
+- The 36.5 rebounds per game Kentucky averages rank ninth in the country, and are 9.6 more than the 26.9 its opponents record per contest.

-- Kentucky knocks down 6.3 three-pointers per game (289th in college basketball) at a 35.2% rate (117th in college basketball), compared to the 6.6 its opponents make while shooting 32.7% from beyond the arc.
+- Kentucky connects on 6.3 three-pointers per game (289th in college basketball) compared to its opponents' 6.6.
+It shoots 35.2% from deep while its opponents hit 32.7% from long range.

-- The Kentucky Wildcats rank 72nd in college basketball with 97.9 points scored per 100 possessions, and 94th in college basketball defensively with 88.6 points conceded per 100 possessions.
+- The Kentucky Wildcats put up 97.9 points per 100 possessions (72nd in college basketball), while allowing 88.6 points per 100 possessions (94th in college basketball).

-- Kentucky and its opponents have been mostly even in the turnover battle.
-The Kentucky Wildcats commit 10.8 per game (71st in college basketball) and force 10.4 (310th in college basketball action).
+- Kentucky has committed 10.8 turnovers per game (71st in college basketball play) while forcing 10.4 (310th in college basketball).

+- The Kansas State Wildcats put up 75.5 points per game (84th in college basketball) while giving up 68.9 per outing (141st in college basketball).
+They have a +219 scoring differential and outscore opponents by 6.6 points per game.

+- The 32.2 rebounds per game Kansas State accumulates rank 149th in college basketball, 2.3 more than the 29.9 its opponents grab.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.